Merenylmz/EstateProjectFrontend/README.md

 # EstateProject - Real Estate Website Internship Project (Vue.js Front-End)

-This repository contains the **front-end** source code for a **Real Estate Listing/Search Application** that I developed using **Vue.js** approximately **3 years ago** during my internship.
+This repository contains the **front-end** source code for a **Real Estate Listing/Search Application** that I developed using **Vue.js** approximately 2022 during my internship.
 The project was created to reinforce my learning during the internship and to build a basic real estate listing interface using the **Vue.js** framework.

 The project covers core functionalities such as displaying real estate data, filtering, and detailed listing pages.
 Although this is an older version, it can serve as a reference point for anyone looking to **get started with Vue.js** or examine the basic component structure in the real estate domain.